Rising property wealth set to boost Treasury's inheritance tax receipts by £5.4 billion: what might this mean for you?

 - If your entire estate is worth more than £2 million, you would be subject to RNRB taper relief.
 This means that, for every £2 that your estate exceeds £2 million, the RNRB available decreases by £1.
 For example, if your total estate is worth £2.2 million, you would only be eligible to benefit from £75,000 of the nil-rate band.

-However, it is important to note that the number of criteria and caveats associated with the nil-rate band mean that many people, for example those without any direct descendants, cannot benefit from this additional allowance at all.
+However, it is important to note that the number of criteria and caveats associated with the nil-rate band means that many people, for example, those without any direct descendants, cannot benefit from this additional allowance at all.

 How can I mitigate a potential IHT bill?